Zakharii-Husar/my_notes/React/React_Rendering_Strategies.md

 ### What is Hydration?

 **Hydration:** the step where the browser loads React's JavaScript and "activates" already-rendered HTML (from the server/build) by attaching event handlers/state so the page becomes interactive.
 It applies to SSR/SSG/ISR (hybrid), not a classic CSR SPA, where React renders from scratch in the browser.

+---

+**Hydration process:** When HTML comes from the server (SSR/SSG/ISR), React runs in the browser to "activate" the static HTML by:

+1. Rebuilding its internal UI model (React tree)
+2. Walking the existing DOM and matching nodes by structure/order (tags, nesting, key text/attributes)
+3. Attaching event handlers and component state to make the UI interactive

+**Important:** Hydration is pure CPU work, not a network operation.
+It happens after the HTML and JS are already loaded.
+The network part is just downloading the JS bundle initially (or fetching it from cache).

+**Hydration success:** "DOM already matches → just attach handlers/state."

+**Attach handlers:** React ensures its root event listeners are set up (event delegation).
+Because browser events bubble, React can "intercept" clicks/inputs at the root and route them to the correct component's onClick/onChange without adding listeners to every element.

+**Attach state:** React creates its in-memory component/hook state (e.g. useState) and links that component instance to the already-existing DOM nodes it controls.

+**Hydration mismatch:** "DOM doesn't match → rebuild/patch DOM to match, then attach handlers/state."

+If tags/text/structure differ (e.g. Date.now(), Math.random(), locale differences, data mismatch), React can't safely adopt the DOM.

+It falls back to client rendering for that subtree: it patches small differences (text/attributes) or replaces larger mismatching parts so the real DOM matches what the client render expects, then it attaches the same delegated handlers + state as above.